aviskase/aviskase.github.io/content/articles/2024/2024-03-15-goodbye-open-graph-image/index.md

 <meta name="twitter:image" content="<link>">
 ```

 See those image properties?
-Per specifications they are **required** tags.
+Per specifications they are **required**.
 The minimum size is 200×200 pixels; the recommended size is 1200×630 pixels.

 The goal is to have a nice link preview.
 Fine.
 If the article already has a relevant image, why not?
 The problem is, not all articles have them, so people improvise: